-What did a dragonfly know of his eyes, of their tender vulnerability, their openings into his inner being?
-His dark pair of pupils, this unfailing sign of a presence, of another animal-what did it mean to her?
+What did a dragonfly know of his eyes, of their tender vulnerability, their openings into his soul?
+His dark pair of pupils, this unfailing sign of animal presence-what did it mean to her?

 Had she meant to attack him?
-To test him?
-If he had been one to possess a long, sticky tongue that came hurtling out, this would have been her death.
+Or to test him?
+If he had been one to possess a long, sticky tongue that came hurtling out, this would have meant death to her.
 She had taken a great risk.
 But came out unscathed.